winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

 ### No File

-Assert that a file does not exist after the command exits.
-This is rarely useful, but was necessary to test lucifer's --no-file flag.
-Because these usecases do exist, it is included in the final product.
+Assert that a single file does not exist after the command exits.

 Datatype: string
 Example: